Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/middleware.md

 });
 ```

-### Forwarding data to other services, but not Amplitude
+### Forward data to other services, but not Amplitude

 ```js
 import amplitude from 'amplitude/sdk'